amas-eye/amas/README.md

 4. Web UI is sexy, powerful and easy to use
 5. Easily extend system processing ability on its distributed alert engine
 6. Callchain metric collect and display based on OpenTracing
+7. Multi-channel and customizable notify method, wechat/mail/slack already support
-7. Docker and swarm support
+8. Docker and swarm support
-7. (More...)
+9. (More...)

 ## Authors